mikrono/tModLoaderWiki_kr_ko/Expert-Cross-Mod-Content.md

         }
     }

 In this example, the game will crash.
-You might think that the check for thoriumLoaded being true would prevent the game from crashing, but what happens is the .Net runtime will try to understand all the code as this method is invoked, and since it can't make sense of ThoriumMod.ThoriumWorld.downedScout, it will crash.
+You might think that the check for thoriumLoaded being true would prevent the game from crashing, but what happens is the .Net runtime will try to understand all the code mentioned in this method as it is invoked, and since it can't make sense of ThoriumMod.ThoriumWorld.downedScout, it will crash.

-Here is a solution that does work, moving the potentially unresolvable code to a property, effectively preventing the runtime from ever having to know about ThoriumMod.ThoriumWorld.downedScout:
+Here is a solution that does work, moving the potentially unresolvable code to a property, effectively preventing the runtime from ever having to know about ThoriumMod.ThoriumWorld.downedScout unless that mod is actually loaded:

     if (BossChecklist.instance.thoriumLoaded)
     {